ackirby88/CS107/C-Basics/C-2-Prepocessor.md

 ---
 #### Macro Naming Conventions
 - In **user** header files: the macro name should **not** begin with `_`
-- Avoiding collisions with system header files which normally begin with `__`.
+- Avoiding collisions with system header files which normally begin with `__`
-- Good practice to make the macro contain the name of the file and possibly additional text to avoid conflicts with other header files
+- Good practice: macro name contains file name and additional text to avoid conflicts with other header files

 **Bad User Macro Naming Examples:**